gamysterio137/RFM-Customer-Segmentation/README.md

 ## Visuals

-- 📦 3D Cluster Plot of Recency, Frequency, and Monetary
+- 3D Cluster Plot of Recency, Frequency, and Monetary
-- 📉 Elbow Plot to determine optimal `k`
+- Elbow Plot to determine optimal `k`
-- 📊 Segment-wise distributions and spending profiles
+- Segment-wise distributions and spending profiles

----

-## Deliverables

-- Jupyter Notebook (`.ipynb`) with full code, explanations, and plots
-- Cleaned dataset (`.xlsx` or `.csv`)

 ---